LiamCahill/BankingProject/target/test-classes/README.md

-# Unit Tests
+# Testing Resources
-* In this folder you can create as many packages as you wish for unit testing purposes.
+* In here you can place any testing extra configurations or files with mock data.
-* All your test cases will be located within a package in this folder.